akshayb9/Diamond-Price-Prediction/README.md

 Step 4 – Make a recommendation: Now that you have the predicted price for each diamond, it’s time to calculate the bid price for the whole set.
 Note: The diamond price that the model predicts represents the final retail price the consumer will pay.
 The company generally purchases diamonds from distributors at 70% of the that price, so your recommended bid price should represent that.

-Self-Assessment
-Do your best to complete the practice project on your own.
-Once you are done, or get stuck, take a look at the solution.
-We’ve provided the solution dataset, Alteryx workflow, as well as a walk through of how to complete the project.
-There's not necessarily one perfectly right answer.